Fault volume digital twin to reproduce the full slip spectrum, scaling and statistical laws: Introduction

-In this paper, we develop a fast and reliable model of quasi-dynamic earthquake cycles capable of incorporating complex fault geometries and networks under a rate-and-state friction law.
-Our approach is accelerated using hierarchical matrices, enabling the simulation of large, complex systems within reasonable computational time (see \ref{QDBIEMmodel} for more details).
-Our goal is to investigate the role of realistic fault geometry (called fault volume henceforth) in the dynamics of slip events (at the scale of Figure \ref{hierarchicalgeometry}d).
+We aim to investigate the role of this realistic fault geometry and its associated off-fault damage—hereafter referred to as the fault volume—in governing slip event dynamics.
 We propose a simplified model of a 2D fault volume consisting of a main self-similar rough fault surrounded by a hierarchy of off-fault slip planes.
 All fractures are frictionally homogeneous (rate-weakening) and capable of dynamic slip.
+To enable simulation of this geometrically complex system, we develop a fast quasi-dynamic earthquake cycle model accelerated using hierarchical matrices.
+Hierarchical matrices compress the stress interaction matrix by approximating distant interactions with low-rank blocks, enabling simulations of large, complex systems within reasonable computational time (see Supporting Information for more details).
 Remarkably, this purely geometric complexity is sufficient to reproduce the full spectrum of observed slip behaviors.
 The model can generate a continuum of slip events and recover all major empirical scaling laws associated with the seismic cycle.
+This establishes the model framework as a ``digital twin'' of a fault zone where hypotheses about fault slip mechanisms can be tested systematically, inversion techniques can be validated against known ground-truth, and fundamental mechanical properties—such as stress evolution, energy partitioning, and damage zone dynamics—can be probed directly in ways that are impossible with natural observations.